QHYangMadoka/Machine-Learning-Industrial-Steam-Volume-Prediction/README.md

 - **Advanced Feature Engineering**: Experiment with additional feature transformations or domain-specific features that may improve predictive accuracy.
 - **Automated Hyperparameter Tuning**: Implement automated tuning techniques (e.g., Bayesian optimization) to refine model parameters.
-- **Time-Series Analysis**: If timestamped data becomes available, applying time-series forecasting techniques could further improve the model's ability to predict steam volume trends.
-- **Model Interpretability**: Explore SHAP or LIME techniques to understand the feature importance and model decisions, which could offer valuable insights for system optimizations.

 These steps could help improve both the model's accuracy and the interpretability of the predictions.